 The journals and wikis will be opportunities to practice the concepts investigated in the groups during class time.
-Use these activities to practice the mathematical ideas and prepare for the tests.
+Use these activities to practice the mathematical ideas, communicate the ideas, and prepare for the tests.

 I will let you know at the time I assign written work when it is due, but typically it will be due in class a week from the time it is assigned.
 You will have roughly one assignment due per week.
-Each student is allowed one late submission per semester, but all written work must be turned in up to one week after the due date, to receive credit.
+Each student is allowed one late submission per semester, but all written work must he turned in before the same assignment is handed back to the rest of the class, to receive credit.
+Late submissions after the first week will be accepted at the discretion of the instructor, with penalties.
 At the end of the semester, each student will have the opportunity to rewrite one assignment.
 If you find you are having difficulty with written assignments, I encourage you to consult me, one or the other 1330 instructors, or your classmates, bringing a draft of the paper to go over.
 Small groups whose members revise each other's drafts historically tend to do better on them.